taiidani/terraform-provider-jenkins/docs/resources/credential_secret_text.md

 * `domain` - (Optional) The domain store to place the credentials into.
 If not set will default to the global credentials store.
 * `folder` - (Optional) The folder namespace to store the credentials in.
 If not set will default to global Jenkins credentials.
 * `scope` - (Optional) The visibility of the credentials to Jenkins agents.
 This must be set to either "GLOBAL" or "SYSTEM".
 If not set will default to "GLOBAL".
 * `description` - (Optional) A human readable description of the credentials being stored.
-If not set will default to "Managed by Terraform"
+If not set will default to "Managed by Terraform".
 * `secret` - (Required) The secret text to be associated with the credentials.

 ## Attribute Reference